RidgewayWeb/RidgeWeb/README.md

-# ridgewayplus.codes
+# ridgewayplus.xyz
 It's a website.
-You should go to [the website](http://ridgewayplus.codes)
+You should go to [the website](http://ridgewayplus.xyz
 ## Credits
 - [Erisa](https://github.com/Erisa/)
 - [Acto <3](https://github.com/cleverActon0126)